Kees1958/W3C_annual_most_used_survey_blocklist/README.md

 People using AdGuard or uBlockOrigin can use the combined MV2 version: https://raw.githubusercontent.com/Kees1958/W3C_annual_most_used_survey_blocklist/master/EU_US_MV2_most_common_ad%2Btracking_networks.txt

-You can use one of aboce list with AdGuard's (advertising) base filter for optimal blocking, website functionality and performance baance.
+You can use one of aboce list with AdGuard's (advertising) base filter for optimal cosmetic filtering, website functionality and performance.